 The Galleries at First Pres

-The Galleries at First Pres will offer an opening reception of their newest art installment, entitled “Spring Back”, on Sunday, April 25, 2021, from 4:00 to 6:00pm.
-The show will feature the works of newly featured local artists Joyce Simonton-Clamp and Michele Loftus-Trzcinski, and also welcomes back more beautiful works by Donna Ware.
+The Galleries at First Pres will offer an opening reception for a new Summer Show on Sunday, July 11, 2021, from 2:00 to 4:00pm.
+The show will feature the works of local artists Linda Irwin, Pat deRobertis, and Lolly Walton.
+The Sebastian River Art Club will also present artwork by the late Rosalee Hume.
 The galleries are located throughout the campus of First Presbyterian Church at 520 Royal Palm Boulevard in Vero Beach.
 Admission is free.
-Masks and Social Distancing are required while on the church campus.
+The church campus is open, and those who are fully vaccinated against COVID19 need not wear masks.